-What IS a pentascale?
+What is a pentascale?

 A pentascale is the first five notes of a major or minor scale.